kevinduh/sockeye-recipes/README.md

 ```

 #### Environment Setup
-To set up the running environment, we add the following configurations in the ~/.bashrc file.
+Depending on your computer setup, you may want add the following configurations in the ~/.bashrc file.

 Configure CUDA and CuDNN for the GPU version of Sockeye: